-- Mangalyaan is India’s Mars orbiter that has been observing the planet since September 2014.
+- Mangalyaan was India’s Mars orbiter that observed the planet from 2014 to 2022.

-- It represents a leap for India in developing technologies to explore the inner solar system.
+- The mission represented a leap for India in developing technologies to explore the inner solar system.

 - Mangalyaan’s success as India’s first mission to another planet has inspired people across the country.